 Most of the time, these appointments last 2 hours.
 Time well spent in constructing a solution to a problems that has nagged you for a long time.

 3) 341 Meeting

 The Chapter 13 Bankruptcy 341 Meeting is focused on your budget.
-Is your income and expenses correct?
+Are your income and expenses correct?
 Can you afford to pay more?
 Can you afford to pay what you propose to pay?
-Your rock is with you at this meeting.
+Your attorney is with you at this meeting.
 You have been well prepared and you feel confident.

 4) Confirmation Hearing

 The confirmation hearing is where the bankruptcy court approves your plan.
 Attendance at this hearing is rarely required.
 The vast majority of plans get approved without anyone attending this hearing.
 We tell our clients, don’t even put it on your calendar.

 Once your Chapter 13 plan is approved, you have a legally binding plan.
 The debtor and all the creditors are bound to comply with the terms of the plan.

 Once the terms of your plan have been satisfied, you get a discharge.
 Once you have been discharged, any remaining debt gets wiped out, tax free, forever!
 You hear what I am clucking big chicken?
 This is amazing stuff.

 Chapter 13 Bankruptcy is the very reason I feel terrible for any Minnesotan suffering from overwhelming debt who is laboring through a traditional debt consolidation plan.
 The chapter 13 plan is far superior to any traditional debt consolidation plan on the market.

 What is really upsetting is to see people suffer in a debt consolidation plan for years only to end up in a Chapter 13 Bankruptcy anyway.
 I think about all of the time, money, and misery that could have been saved.
 I am not a big believer in suffering needlessly.